Does stress affect skin

 • The skin’s natural protective antibodies decreases, opening up opportunities for bacteria and germs to enter into the deeper layers of your skin.

-• Reduces our levels of Dehydroepiandrosterone (DHEA) Stress reduces levels of dehydroepiandrosterone (DHEA) which is a cousin of testosterone and oestrogen.
-DHEA has an anti-inflammatory effect and hows shown to increase collagen production when applied topically (Calvo et al. J Steroid Biochem Mol Biol.
-2008.).
+Stress also reduces levels of dehydroepiandrosterone (DHEA) which is a cousin of testosterone and oestrogen.
+DHEA has an anti-inflammatory effect and has shown to increase collagen production when applied topically.
+Therefore, if we have less of it, the skin suffers.

 • Promotes inflammation and ageing.